felipemm-santos/fintech/readme-en.md

   - **Objective:** apply fundamentals of **OOP** (classes, attributes, and methods).

 ### 🔹 Phase 3 – Class Implementation
-- Implement all methods of the classes created in phase 2.
+- Implement all classes needed in the project.
 - Add a `Test` class with a `main()` method to instantiate objects and test functionalities.
 - **Objective:** practice **encapsulation, constructors, polymorphism, and class relationships**.